IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 * `myUtil/head`: Action to return the first element in an array
 * `myUtil/sort`: Action to sort an array of text

-Let’s now create a composite action that is a sequence of the above actions, so that the result of one action is passed as arguments to the next action:
+Let's now create a composite action that is a sequence of the above actions, so that the result of one action is passed as arguments to the next action:

 <pre>
 $ wsk action create myAction --sequence myUtil/sort,myUtil/head